Learning to Defer to Multiple Experts: Consistent Surrogate Losses, Confidence Calibration, and Conformal Ensembles: EXPERIMENTS

 \subsection{Confidence Calibration}

 In Section \ref{sec:confidence-calibration-theory-section}, we found that the two surrogates have very different estimators of $\mathbb{P}\left(\rsm_{j} = \ry_{i}\vert \rvx_{i}\right)$, the probability that the $j$th expert is correct.
 We now test if these theoretical differences have consequences for practice.
 To ensure ECE is well-defined for the softmax loss, we cap any confidences greater than $1$ at $1$.
-We perform all simulations using the standard splits of \texttt{CIFAR-10} \citep{krizhevsky2009learning} and a $28$-layer wide residual network \citep{zagoruyko2016wide}, following \citet{verma2022calibrated}.
+In addition to reporting calibration for the preceding experiment (system accuracy), we also perform simulations using the standard splits of \texttt{CIFAR-10} \citep{krizhevsky2009learning}.
+We use a $28$-layer wide residual network \citep{zagoruyko2016wide}, following \citet{verma2022calibrated}.

 \paragraph{Simulation \#1: Increasing Experts} We perform a simulation to see how the methods perform under an increasing number of experts.
 We generate a synthetic expert with a correctness probability of $70\%$ over the first five classes and random across all other classes.
 We then replicate that expert and add it to the expert pool, ranging from $4$ to $20$ total experts.
 Figure \ref{fig:avg-ECE-increase-experts-CIFAR-10} reports the average ECE across experts as the pool increases.
 The OvA method (blue) is roughly stable at about $2\%$ ECE as experts are added.
 The softmax method (orange) has roughly double the ECE ($\sim 4.5\%$).
 In Figure \ref{fig:acc-increase-experts-CIFAR-10}, we report the overall system accuracy to see if these calibration differences have an effect.
 We see some positive effects, with OvA (blue) having a better accuracy for $12$ and fewer experts.
 However, the softmax (orange) has the best accuracy at $20$ experts, despite its calibration still being worse.